ill-serve-soup-2/ill-serve-soup-2-backend/README.md

 }
 ```

+Success: Returns a status of 201 and a JSON object with a success message and the id number of the new user.

 ---

 ### /api/useraccounts/login

 #### POST

 The request body must include a unique username and a password matching what is on the database.
+Returns a success message and a token which is required to pass to be able access restricted routes.

 ```javascript
 {